ukgov-equality-hub/smc-son/son/content/mobility_outcomes/education/absolute_educational_mobility.md

 * those from Chinese (64%), White Other (44%), Indian (40%) and Pakistani (37%) ethnic backgrounds were the most likely to have a degree themselves out of all ethnic groups
-* those living in London (39%) and the South East (32%) were the most likely out of all regions to get a degree themselves – those living in the East Midlands (22%), Wales (23%), and Yorkshire and the Humber (24%) were least likely
+* those living in London (39%) and the South East (32%) were the most likely out of all regions to get a degree themselves – those living in the East Midlands (22%), Wales (23%), Yorkshire and the Humber (24%), and the West Midlands (26%) were least likely

 People with a long-term illness or disability were less likely to have a university degree than people without a disability from the same education background.
 They were also more likely to have no qualifications.